freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/index.md

 ```
 Here, `file_path` can be a local path to a csv file on you computer, or an url pointing to one.
 The column names may be included in the csv file, or may be passed as an argument.
 For more on this, and much more, take a look at the [documentation](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html?highlight=read_csv#pandas.read_csv).

-## Getting an overview of a data frame
+## Getting an Overview of a Data Frame
 To show the first few rows of a data frame, the `head` method is useful (once more this should sound familiar to R programmers):
 ```python
 df.head()